- Some Windows 10 users reported that Desktop Window Manager stops working and closes without any further warning.

 - Go to Windows Update.

 Accessing the Windows Update Settings is quite easy since all you need to do is follow the above steps.

 Making sure that your Windows PC is up to date means having your OS in optimal condition.
 The latest updates might offer repairs for errors that you are dealing with.

 Windows Update will find and list the most recent updates, if there are any.

 6. Try to create a new user account

-- In the User Accounts window click the Add button > Sign in without a Microsoft account
+- In the User Accounts window click the Add button, and then Sign in without a Microsoft account.

-- Select Local Account and then type in the details for the new account > Next
+- Select Local Account, and type in the details for the new account.

-- After you click Finish, restart your computer and log in with the new account
+- Restart your PC, and log in with the new account.

-If our solutions helped you out or you have other working solutions of your own, please leave a comment in the section below, we will be happy to check them out.
+If our solutions helped you out, or you have other working solutions of your own, feel free to leave a comment in the section below, we will be happy to check them out.